pengelana/VTL/README.md

 7. **NOTE:** Credit Card (Mastercard/Visa) will be prefer in Indonesia for Hotel Payment.
 8. **NOTE:** Normally before arrival, Hotel will ask to pay deposit to keep hotel booking.
 Informed the Hotel that the payment will be made upon arrival in Indonesia.

+---

+**FOLLOW BELOW STEPS SEQUENTIALLY, DO NOT JUMP.
+EACH STEP DEPENDS ON PREVIOUS STEP**

+---

 ## 1. Non‐Indonesia Vaccination Verification (14 days)

 Register vaccinations status at https://vaksinln.dto.kemkes.go.id/.